axel578/ProjDevOps/README.md

         - POSTGRES_PASSWORD=pwd
         volumes:
         - /my/own/datadir:/var/lib/postgresql/data
-   # Create apache confguration in the same networks at other so that the revere proxy is effective
+   # Create apache confguration in the same networks at other so that the revesre proxy is effective
+   # The reverse proxy permit overload managment ..
     httpd:
         build: ./HTTP
         ports: